vispatster11/nebula-cluster/PIPELINE.md

 ## CI Pipeline: Two Approaches

+**Approach 1: Independent Workflows**

+Each stage runs as a separate, independent workflow, triggered only by changes to relevant files.
+This provides fast, targeted feedback.
+- `ci-2.yml` — Lints and scans Python code.
+- `ci-3.yml` — Builds and scans the Docker image.
+- `ci-4.yml` — Validates the Helm chart.
+- `ci-5.yml` — Runs a full deployment test in a k3d cluster.

-**Approach 1: Sequential Pipeline**
+**Approach 2: Sequential Pipeline**

 A single workflow (`ci-1.yml`) runs all jobs in a specific order.
 If any job fails, subsequent jobs are skipped.
 This is ideal for pull request checks to ensure all quality gates are passed before merging.
 - **File**: `.github/workflows/ci-1.yml`
-- **Sequence**:
-  1. Python Quality (`ci-2.yml` logic)
-  2. Docker Scan (`ci-3.yml` logic)
-  3. Helm Lint (`ci-4.yml` logic)
-  4. Integration Test (`ci-5.yml` logic)

-**Approach 2: Independent Workflows**

-Each stage runs as a separate, independent workflow, triggered by changes to relevant files.
-This is useful for getting quick, targeted feedback.
-- `ci-2.yml` — Lints and scans Python code.
-- `ci-3.yml` — Builds and scans the Docker image for vulnerabilities.
-- `ci-4.yml` — Validates the Helm chart.
-- `ci-5.yml` — Runs a full deployment test in a temporary k3d cluster.
+- **Trigger**: Manual dispatch (`workflow_dispatch`) or on push/PR to `main`.

 ## Test Locally